bumbumpaw07/luya/docs/guide/concept-core.md

 ## LUYA CORE as MVC

-In order to run a LUYA core application without modules just create a applicatin with the following structure:
+In order to run a LUYA core application without modules just create a application with the following structure:

 ```
 .